 Today, aFRR is only delivered by CIPU units.
 These CIPU units have a Remote Terminal Unit ("RTU") which is installed and owned by Elia.
-By opening the market, all technologies (small biogas units, cogeneration...) connected to both the distribution or transmission grid can participate.
+By opening the market, all technologies (small biogas units, cogeneration...) can participate.
 Elia expects an increasing amount of resources participating in the aFRR market and will allow the usage of privately owned measurement devices for these units.
 At any time, Elia holds the right to check private-RTU infrastructure on site (on-site audit) and can suspend an aFRR provider in case of manipulation.
-Section 4.4 describes which data needs to be exchanged in real-time, ex-ante and ex-post.
+Section 4.4 describes which data needs to be exchanged in real-time, ex-ante and for ex-post settlement purposes.
 This section focusses on how this data needs to be exchanged.
-The details on the data collection, transmission and authenticity are described in this section for both TSO and DSO delivery points.
+The details on the data collection, transmission and authenticity are described in this section for all delivery points participating at the aFRR services.